Where Kourtney Kardashian and Younes Bendjima Stand Amid Rekindled Romance Rumors

 While the insider said Kourtney and Younes "are absolutely not back together," the source also claimed they have "been talking non-stop and are interested in seeing where things go."

 "Kourtney and Younes are spending more and more time together," a second source said.
-"She has feelings for him that have never gone away, not has the crazy chemistry between them.
+"She has feelings for him that have never gone away, nor has the crazy chemistry between them.
 Younes has been very persistent and doesn't want to let her go.
 He would love to be back to where they were before but Kourtney isn't so sure."

 It looks like Kourtney and Younes could continue to hang out, too.
 The first source told E!
 News the Poosh founder invited her ex to her Christmas Eve party next week.